BankPoint/CodingSample-react/README.md

 Oh, almost forgot to mention this, but the development lead is very particular about dependencies.
 She doesn't want you to add any new library dependencies for JavaScript or C#.

-On the JavaScript side you can use any language feature available in the latest stable Chrome release.

 Try to follow the coding and styling conventions that you see in place.
 That will make it easier for other developers on the team to work on the same files later.